capactio/website/docs/installation/gcp-gke.md

 ### Change the source of Hub manifests

-By default, the Hub manifests are synchronized with the `hub-content` directory from the `capact` repository on a specific release branch.
+By default, the Hub manifests are synchronized with the `manifests` directory from the `capact` repository on a specific release branch.
 You can change that by overriding **MANIFEST_PATH** environment variable for **hub-public** Deployment.

 For example, to use the `main` branch as a source of Hub manifests, run: